Candidate for Councillor: Jason Vanderzwaag, P.Eng.

 Candidate Overview

-• Civil engineer with 20 years of experience, focused on community infrastructure and development, project management, technical leadership, and mentorship
+• Civil engineer with nearly 25 years of experience, focused on community infrastructure and development, project management, technical leadership and mentorship.

-• Team leader for disaster response and recovery following the 2016 wildfire and 2020 flood in Fort McMurray; recipient of awards from Consulting Engineers of Alberta and the Association of Consulting Engineering Companies for recovery works
+• Team leader for disaster response and recovery following the 2016 wildfire and 2020 flood in Fort McMurray; recipient of CEA and ACEC awards for recovery works.

-• APEGA councillor since 2017, with service on Audit (current chair), Governance, Policies & Standards, and Strategic Planning committees; additional APEGA experience includes Fort McMurray Branch, Legislative Renewal, and mentoring
+• APEGA councillor since 2017, current Vice President, with service as Audit Committee Chair, RCEO Recruitment, Governance, Policies & Standards Committee, and Strategic Planning committees; additional APEGA experience includes Fort McMurray Branch, Legislative Renewal, and mentoring.

 Personal Statement

-I am a civil engineer with 20 years of experience, focused on community infrastructure, project management, technical leadership, and mentorship.
-I am the manager for Associated Engineering in Fort McMurray, where I have lived for the past 11 years.
-Over this time, I was twice called upon to apply my engineering and leadership skills for disaster response and recovery efforts following the 2016 wildfire and the 2020 flood.
-In addition to receiving awards from Consulting Engineers of Alberta and the Association of Consulting Engineering Companies, this work highlighted the critical role that engineers play in safeguarding our communities.
+I am a civil engineer with nearly 25 years of experience, focused on community infrastructure, project management, technical leadership and mentorship.
+I am the manager for Associated Engineering in Fort McMurray, where I have lived for the past 15 years.
+Over this time, I was twice called upon to apply my engineering and leadership skills for disaster response and recovery efforts following both the 2016 Wildfire, and the 2020 flood.
+In addition to receiving awards from CEA and ACEC, this work highlighted the critical role that engineers play in safeguarding our communities.

 Candidate Resume